I am currently accepting new clients in North Carolina for my practice based out of Durham. I see clients Monday-Friday.

 If you Can’t Afford my Fee

-If you don’t have out-of-network reimbursement, or a high deductible that has to be met first, or if for any reason my fee isn’t sustainable for you based on your income and other expenses, I offer what’s referred to as “sliding scale.”
+If you don’t have out-of-network reimbursement, or a high deductible that has to be met first, or if for any reason my fee isn’t sustainable for you based on your income and other expenses, I offer a limited number of slots at what’s referred to as “sliding scale.”
 Sliding scale means I provide therapy at a reduced rate for you.
 This rate negotiated between us.
 I do not require proof of income for sliding scale.
 I have a limited number of sliding scale slots available.
 The more regular clients I have who can pay my fee, the more I can open slots for sliding scale.

 No Surprises Act